 Commoditization represents a real-world threat to most distributors.
 The fact that almost everything is available on the internet makes price pressures an even greater challenge.
 However, price has never been the only thing that distributors have to offer.
 A strong service profile, tailored to key customer needs can help firms maintain and even gain market share.
 The economics of commoditization suggest it is a challenge that must be met.

 About the Author:

-Dr. Albert D. Bates is Principal of the Distribution Performance Project.
+Dr. Albert D. Bates is Principal of the Distribution Performance Project and a Senior Advisor to Benchmarking Analytics.
 His latest book, Breaking Down the Profit Barriers in Distribution, is available online at Amazon and Barnes & Noble.
 It covers concepts that every decision maker should understand.

-©2018 Distribution Performance Project.
+©2020 Distribution Performance Project and Benchmarking Analytics.
 SWA has unlimited duplication rights for this manuscript.
 Further, members may duplicate this report for their internal use in any way desired.
 Duplication by any other organization in any manner is strictly prohibited.